Watch ‘Better Call Saul’ Season 3 Trailer Bring Back ‘Breaking Bad’ Bad Guy

 As fans of the show are acutely aware, Better Call Saul is a “prequel” to Breaking Bad, exploring the rise of Saul Goodman, a shifty criminal lawyer played by 54-year-old actor and comedian Bob Odenkirk, who is as much a criminal himself as a lawyer representing the local drug syndicate operated by Fring.

-And just as the prequel reveals how Saul Goodman became the character seen on Breaking Bad, presumably Season Three of the show will also trace the rise of Gus Fring to the top of New Mexico’s drug cartel.
+And just as the prequel reveals how Saul Goodman became the character seen on Breaking Bad, presumably Season 3 of the show will also trace the rise of Gus Fring to the top of New Mexico’s drug cartel.
 Was he always the ruthless killer who employed Breaking Bad protagonist Walter White (Bryan Cranston)?
 Or is his “true” persona the friendly and conscientious chicken impresario admired by local politicians and police?
 Where did he go bad?

 MORE BETTER CALL SAUL COVERAGE FROM THE INQUISITR